Emergency Response is one of The Salvation Army International Development UK's five areas of work.

-We work alongside communities to support projects in each of these areas.
+We work alongside communities in the areas of Anti-Trafficking, Clean Water, Emergency Response, Food Security and Gender Justice to support them to overcome poverty and injustice.
 We are also responsible for overseeing the transfer of funds for the UK’s Mission Support Allocation (money donated through the annual Self-Denial Appeal).

 Working through prevention, protection and partnership to tackle human trafficking and support survivors.